signet4grn/SIGNET/README.md

 ## Reference to SIGNET

-SIGNET is based on the paper Jiang, Z., Chen, C., Xu, Z., Wang, X., Zhang, M., & Zhang, D. (2023).
-SIGNET: transcriptome-wide causal inference for gene regulatory networks.
-Scientific Reports, 13(1), 19371.
+SIGNET is based on the paper [Jiang et al. (2023)](https://www.nature.com/articles/s41598-023-46295-6).
 The core of the current version of SIGNET is to use the two-stage penalized least squares (2SPLS) method proposed by [Chen et al. (2018)](https://www.jmlr.org/papers/volume19/16-225/16-225.pdf) to construct genome-wide gene regulatory networks (GW-GRNs).
 An application of 2SPLS to yeast data can be found in [Chen et al. (2019)](https://www.nature.com/articles/s41598-018-37667-4).

 While current SIGNET constructs the GW-GRN with transcriptomic and genotype data collected from on population, we are developing SIGNET to simultaneiously construct and compare GW-GRNs for two or more populations for the purpose of (i) more powerful to establish comment reguations shared across different populations; (ii) more effectively identify population-specific (e.g., cancer-specific) gene regulations.